sdhdez/docker-ml-py3/README.md

-# docker-tensorflow-py3-keras
+# docker-ml-py3

-Dockerfiles to build an image with tensorflow and keras.
+Dockerfile to build docker image with machine learning tools and frameworks.